Residence permit: Apply for an extension to look for a training place

 Legal remedy

-- Appeal against the decision of the immigration authority within one month of notification
+- File an appeal against the decision of the Immigration Office within one month of its notification

-- Action before the court specified in the notice of objection if the objection is not upheld
+- Lawsuit before the court specified in the notice of decision on the appeal, if the appeal is not granted

 Deadlines

-Application deadline
+Application Deadline

-Duration (if range): 6 to 8
+Duration (if a range): 6 to 8

 Note (for further information on the deadline):

-The application should be received by the immigration office no later than six to eight weeks before the current residence permit expires.
+The application should be received by the Immigration Office no later than six to eight weeks before the current residence permit expires.

-Duration (for fixed periods): maximum 6
+Duration (if a fixed date): maximum 6

 Note (for further information on the deadline):

-The residence permit will be renewed for a limited period, but for a maximum total validity of six months.
+The residence permit will be renewed for a limited period, but for a maximum total validity period of six months.

 Processing time

-Duration (range): approx. 6 to 8
+Duration (for the range): approx. 6 to 8

-Note for further information on processing time:
+Note regarding further information on processing time:

 It takes approximately 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.